 The Rookery Building is another iconic architectural icon.
 Designed by Burnam & Root it was originally completed in 1888.
 Enter Frank Lloyd Wright almost 20 years later to add his touch and you’ll see it is a truly unique and gorgeous place.

 The amount of detail that went into the design of the exterior is just a taste of what you’ll see once you step into the library.

 I highly recommend taking one of the Frank Lloyd Wright Trust’s Rookery tours.
 You’ll learn about the history of the building and you’ll also get a peek at the famous Oriel staircase.
-You can also see and/or purchase one of my prints of the staircase exclusively at Springboard Arts Gallery in Wicker Park.
+You can also see and/or purchase one of my prints of the staircase exclusively in my Limited Edition Prints gallery.

 It’s interesting how the architectural styles of Frank Lloyd Wright work with those of Burnham & Root.
 You’ll hear more about this aspect as well on one of the tours.

 On to the Rookery Light Court or lobby area.
-You’re breath will be taken away when you first step into this space.
+Your breath will be taken away when you first step into this space.
 Beautiful doesn’t begin to describe it.

 I hope you enjoyed this tour of the Rookery.
 Just a few images to give you an idea of the amazing place that it is.
 You can find more perspectives in my architectural galleries.